Nanoose Bay Reservoir Improvement Project - Alternative Approval Process

 I am requesting the following Development Agreement with the Lakes District developer, DCC Development detailed cost charge breakdown.
 Copy of Consultant reportCopy of engineer assessment and design document.
 Copy of RDN tender package /packages for this project Thank YouMark DoucetteNanoose, BC

-Marquis asked about 1 month ago
+Marquis asked 3 months ago

 The Phased Development Agreement with the Lakes District developer has just been added to the Document Library on the right-hand navigation bar of this webpage.
 The DCC report (Bylaw 1715) is already in the Document Library on this webpage.
 There are no tender package(s) for this project as it hasn't been approved yet.